cyphix333/phImage/README.md

 ### Does it work with other placeholder plugins?

-If you are using a global placeholder plugin in your site and have the option `remove_current` for phImage set to `true` (the default setting) just make sure to put the phImage code **BEFORE** the other placeholder script code.
+If you are using a global placeholder plugin in your site and have the option `remove_current` for phImage set to `true` (the default setting) just make sure to put the phImage code **before** the other placeholder script code.
 This is because if the field that you have applied phImage to has a current text placeholder, phImage will remove this value before the other placeholder script gets to it.

-If you have the option `remove_current` for phImage set to `false` then it doesn't matter where you place the code in relation to your other placeholder plugin; but it's always your best bet to place it **BEFORE** the other placeholder script code in-case you change the options for phImage.
+If you have the option `remove_current` for phImage set to `false` then it doesn't matter where you place the code in relation to your other placeholder plugin; but it's always your best bet to place it **before** the other placeholder script code in-case you change the options for phImage.

 ##
 ## Known Issues